jachana/bluetext/.clinerules/polytope.md

 Avoid running the services you write.
 Let the user run them using Polytope instead.

-Do not change any files under the .context or .component-templates directories, unless the user specifically gives you the permission to do so.
+Do not change any files under the .context or .blueprints directories, unless the user specifically gives you the permission to do so.